Tag: Trump

 He thinks singing a patriotic song is what “real pride in our country” is all about.
 That’s a ridiculous thing to think.

 I’m sure it’s an expression of pride for many people – but it has to be freely chosen to be genuinely that, surely.
 Trump’s bullying about it just turns it into a meaningless exercise at best and a punishment at worst.
 Anyway it’s not an expression of pride for all of us – for many it’s just an empty ritual, and for some it’s an insult.
-We’re allowed to think both of those thoughts and we’re allowed to refuse to sing the damn thing, at … Read the rest
+We’re allowed to think both of those thoughts and we’re allowed to refuse to sing the damn thing, at least as far as the government is concerned.

 At CNN.
 Chris Cillizza – who did his bit to swing the election by keeping “Her Emails” constantly in the headlines – offers a best-case interpretation of how Trump messed up that phone call.